raphlinus/raphlinus.github.io/_posts/2020-05-05-piet-gpu-progress.md

 What kind of content is being rendered?
 It matters, more so for GPU than for CPU rendering.

 At one extreme, we have fully static content, which might be rendered with different transforms (certainly in the case of 3D).
 In this case, it makes sense to do expensive precomputation on the content, optimized for random access traversal while rendering.
-A primary example of this type of content is games.
+Static content of this type often shows up in games.

 At the other extreme, the 2D scene is generated from scratch every frame, and might share nothing with the previous frame.
 Precomputation just adds to the frame time, so the emphasis must be on getting the scene into the pipeline as quickly as possible.
 A good example of this type of content is scientific visualization.